egr314team311/team311/checkpoint_2.md

 ## Identify User Needs

-The needs identified below were brainstormed by all of the team members based on the basis of the project as well as external benchmarking research with alternative products on the market.
+The needs identified in Appendix B were brainstormed by all of the team members based on the basis of the project as well as external benchmarking research with alternative products on the market.
 We also used artificial intelligence to generate a mass of concepts, from which we sifted through and built on ones that could be applicable to the project.
 All ideas were welcome and none were left out, regarless of how ridiculous they could seem.

-1. Accurate temperature readings (Explicit)
-2. Reliable humidity measurement (Explicit)
-3. Precise atmospheric pressure data (Explicit)
-4. Accurate wind speed monitoring (Explicit)
-5. Real-time data updates (Explicit)
-6. Easy-to-read display (Explicit)
-7. Durable in various weather conditions (Explicit)
-8. Portable design (Explicit)
-9. Long battery life (Explicit)
-10. Solar power option (Latent)
-11. Wireless data transmission (Explicit)
-12. User-friendly interface (Explicit)
-13. Data logging capabilities (Explicit)
-14. Alarm system for extreme conditions (Latent)
-15. Affordable cost (Explicit)
-16. Low maintenance requirements (Explicit)
-17. Accessibility features for visually impaired (Latent)
-18. Voice-controlled operation (Latent)
-19. Multilingual support (Latent)
-20. Customizable alerts (Latent)
-21. Historical weather data access (Latent)
-22. Integration with smart home devices (Latent)
-23. Educational features for students (Latent)
-24. Compact size for easy storage (Latent)
-25. Lightweight for mobility (Latent)
-26. Resistance to water and dust (Explicit)
-27. Compatibility with various operating systems (Latent)
-28. Data sharing options (Latent)
-29. Graphical data presentation (Latent)
-30. Predictive weather analytics (Latent)
-31. Calibration features (Explicit)
-32. Secure data storage (Explicit)
-33. Cloud connectivity (Latent)
-34. API for developers (Latent)
-35. Environmentally friendly materials (Latent)
-36. Customizable sensor settings (Latent)
-37. Community sharing features (Latent)
-38. Multi-sensor support (Explicit)
-39. Firmware upgradability (Latent)
-40. Robust technical support (Latent)
-41. Automated data reporting (Latent)
-42. Energy-efficient design (Latent)
-43. Impact resistance (Explicit)
-44. Wide operating temperature range (Explicit)
-45. Quick setup process (Explicit)
-46. Detailed user manual (Explicit)
-47. Compliance with safety standards (Explicit)
-48. Warranty and service options (Explicit)
-49. Minimal false alarms (Explicit)
-50. Stylish aesthetic design (Latent)
-51. Customizable display options (Latent)
-52. Integration with educational software (Latent)
-53. Social media sharing capabilities (Latent)
-54. Multi-user access (Latent)
-55. Remote monitoring capabilities (Latent)
-56. Weather trend analysis (Latent)
-57. Eco-friendly operation (Latent)
-58. Silent operation (Latent)
-59. Heat resistance (Explicit)
-60. Freeze resistance (Explicit)
-61. Scalable system for additional sensors (Latent)
-62. Color-coded data presentation (Latent)
-63. Touch screen interface (Latent)
-64. Audio feedback for alerts (Latent)
-65. Vibration alerts (Latent)
-66. Custom alarm thresholds (Latent)
-67. Geolocation features (Latent)
-68. Time-stamped data records (Explicit)
-69. User feedback mechanism (Latent)
-70. Integration with GIS systems (Latent)
-71. Night mode display (Latent)
-72. Adjustable sensor sensitivity (Latent)
-73. Indoor and outdoor functionality (Latent)
-74. Automated system diagnostics (Latent)
-75. Data export in multiple formats (Latent)
-76. Compatibility with renewable energy sources (Latent)
-77. Hands-free operation options (Latent)
-78. Multifunctional use cases (Latent)
-79. Modular design for upgrades (Latent)
-80. IoT connectivity options (Latent)
-81. User community forums (Latent)
-82. Adaptive learning features (Latent)
-83. Customizable data sampling rates (Latent)
-84. Multi-channel data transmission (Latent)
-85. Support for multiple time zones (Latent)
-86. UV index measurement (Latent)
-87. Air quality monitoring (Latent)
-88. Seismic activity monitoring (Latent)
-89. Flood warning capabilities (Latent)
-90. Heat index calculation (Latent)
-91. Wind chill factor calculation (Latent)
-92. Dew point calculation (Latent)
-93. Sunrise and sunset times (Latent)
-94. Moon phase display (Latent)
-95. Tidal information (Latent)
-96. Seasonal weather predictions (Latent)
-97. Agricultural applications (Latent)
-98. Marine weather features (Latent)
-99. Aviation weather data (Latent)
-100. Extreme weather survival tips (Latent)

 ## Organize